-Begonia plug plants are an easy and economical way of growing Begonias and will quickly fill your containers and baskets with colour!
-Smaller plug plants are best potted up and grown on but jumbo plugs or garden-ready plug plants can be planted straight into their final containers after all risk of frost has passed.
+Begonia plug plants are an easy and economical way of quickly filling your containers and baskets with huge flowers.
+Smaller plug plants are best potted up and grown on, but jumbo plugs or garden-ready plants can go straight into their final containers after all risk of frost has passed.

-These hardy perennials and biennials are cottage garden essentials and perfect for the front of sunny borders where they add a profusion of colour and sweet fragrance.
+These hardy perennials are cottage garden essentials and perfect for the front of sunny borders where they add both colour and fragrance.
 Dianthus flowers are also superb for cutting, lasting many weeks in a vase.

-Wallflower plants are a popular cottage garden favourite, valued for their fragrance and range of vibrant colours in the spring.
-Most often treated as biennials, wallflower seeds need sowing the year before you wish to have flowers, and the seedlings requiring nurturing and potting on through the hottest months of the year.
+Wallflower plug plants are a popular cottage garden favourite, valued for their fragrance and range of vibrant spring colours.
+Most often treated as biennials, wallflower seeds need sowing a year in advance, and the seedlings require nurturing and potting on through the hottest months of the year.

-Primrose and Polyanthus plants are popular for their bright spring flowers - they’re so easy to grow and provide a reliable display from late winter through to late spring.
-Primrose plants take a year to flower from seed and the young plants require nurturing and potting on through the hottest months of the year.
-Primrose and polyanthus plug plants bypass this stage of growth and are a convenient way to fill your beds, borders and patio pots with an array of sparkling colours, often accompanied by a delicate sweet fragrance.
+Primrose and polyanthus plants are popular for their bright spring flowers, they’re so easy to grow and provide a reliable display from late winter through to late spring.
+Primrose plants take a year to flower from seed, making plug plants a much quicker and more reliable solution.

 Primrose and polyanthus plug plants are a convenient way to fill your beds, borders and patio pots with an array of sparkling colours.
 Their delicate sweet fragrance is an added bonus.